mmdriley/authorized_keys/README.md

     ```bash
     curl -L "${URL_FOR_SCRIPT}" -o /usr/local/download_authorized_keys

-    # The script must be owned and only writable by root.
+    # The script must be owned by, and only writable by, root.
     chmod 755 /usr/local/download_authorized_keys
     ```

 2. Configure the script

-    In `download_authorized_keys`, replace `GOOGLE_DOC_ID` with the ID of the document you created.
+    In `download_authorized_keys`, set `GOOGLE_DOC_ID` to the ID of the document you created.
 For example, if the document URL is:
     ```
     https://docs.google.com/document/d/4oVJ6K5g2LOhqlgrblto5WYTasVebsPJGbsHSmVXNyQe/edit
     ```